 The chair was launched in autumn 1992 and was named EMIL.
 It was made of untreated pine or spruce, and also came in a brighter version with red, green-yellow or black stain.

 In 1993 EMIL received the Excellent Swedish Design award for its contemporary simple design.
-And when, in 2004, IKEA launched an IKEA PS collection exclusively for children, EMIL turned up in a children’s model, also designed by Nike Karlsson.
+And, when IKEA in 2009 launched the PS collection Never ending design stories, EMIL was revived as a children’s chair, also designed by Nike Karlsson.